-2016 Director Compensation
+2017 Director Compensation

-In connection with their service on our Board of Directors in 2016, we compensated our non-employee directors through (i) an annual cash board retainer of \$20,000, plus an additional \$5,000 for our Chairman of the Board, and (ii) a stock grant issued under our 2014 Omnibus Incentive Plan of 1,260 shares (resulting in a grant date fair value of \$19,996), plus an additional 315 shares (resulting in a grant date fair value of \$4,999) issued to our Chairman of the Board.
+In connection with their service on our Board of Directors in 2017, we compensated our non-employee directors through (i) an annual cash board retainer of \$25,000, plus an additional \$5,000 for our Chairman of the Board, and (ii) stock grants issued under our 2014 Omnibus Incentive Plan for 971 shares (resulting in a grant date fair value of \$24,993), plus an additional 193 shares (resulting in a grant date fair value of \$4,968) issued to our Chairman of the Board.
 Such shares were fully vested on the date of grant.

-In addition, we paid (i) the members of our Audit Committee an annual cash retainer of \$10,000, plus an additional \$25,000 to our Audit Committee chair, (ii) the members of our Risk Committee an annual cash retainer of \$3,000, plus an additional \$7,000 to our Risk Committee chair, (iii) the members of our Compensation Committee an annual cash retainer of \$1,000, plus an additional \$9,000 to our Compensation Committee chair, (iv) the members of our Nominating and Corporate Governance Committee an annual cash retainer of \$1,000, plus an additional \$4,000 to our Nominating and Corporate Governance Committee chair, and (v) the members of our Finance Committee an annual cash retainer of \$1,000, plus an additional \$4,000 to our Finance Committee chair.
+In addition, we paid (i) the members of our Audit Committee an annual cash retainer of \$12,500, plus an additional \$25,000 to our Audit Committee chair, (ii) the members of our Risk Committee an annual cash retainer of \$3,000, plus an additional \$9,000 to our Risk Committee chair, (iii) the members of our Compensation Committee an annual cash retainer of \$2,000, plus an additional \$10,000 to our Compensation Committee chair, and (iv) the members of our Nominating and Corporate Governance Committee an annual cash retainer of \$2,000, plus an additional \$4,000 to our Nominating and Corporate Governance Committee chair.